-The Swiss Association has four categories of membership:
+The Swiss Association has the following categories of membership:

-1) Swiss or person with a close relation to Switzerland residing in Singapore families who have attained the age of eighteen (18) years; children of such Members so long as such children are below the age of eighteen (18) years and reside in Singapore
+1) Families: Swiss nationals or person with a close relation to Switzerland, residing in Singapore as families, and who have attained the age of eighteen (18) years; children of such Members so long as such children are below the age of eighteen (18) years and reside in Singapore:

-2) Swiss or person with a close relation to Switzerland residing in Singapore couples who have attained the age of eighteen (18) years;
+2) Couples: Swiss nationals or person with a close relation to Switzerland residing in Singapore as couple, and who have attained the age of eighteen (18) years;

-3) Swiss or person with a close relation to Switzerland residing in Singapore singles who have attained the age of eighteen (18) years;
+3) Single: Swiss nationals or person with a close relation to Switzerland residing in Singapore, as single and who have attained the age of eighteen (18) years;

 The Swiss Association shall have no other Honorary Members.

 The Swiss Association shall not have Life-, Overseas-, Corporate- or other special memberships.

 Fee The annual membership fee for Members is payable within two months of the new financial year.

 The annual membership fee shall be the same for all Members, regardless of status, length of membership or other factors, except that Honorary Members shall be exempt from payment of membership fees.